GaryM02/fyp_repo/Frontend/README.md

 This creates a dist folder which will be used to upload our app to the browser

-##To run the chrome extension go to 'manage chrome extensions' in the chrome browser
+## To run the chrome extension go to 'manage chrome extensions' in the chrome browser

--Click 'Load unpacked' in the top left of the screen
+- Click 'Load unpacked' in the top left of the screen

--Select the dist folder created by webpack
+- Select the dist folder created by webpack

--Open the extension
+- Open the extension